mpromonet/webrtc-streamer/README.md

         docker run --device=/dev/video0 -p 8000:8000 -it mpromonet/webrtc-streamer

+Alternatively you can start the application via docker-compose:

+        docker-compose up app
+        docker-compose up app-v4l2

 The container entry point is the webrtc-streamer application, then you can :

 * get the help using :